zhenzey/zhenzey-person-website/content/project/composite/index.md

 ---
 title: Composite microstructures
-summary: We utilized cGAN-based approach for direct translation from composite microstructures to strain/stress fields, serving as an alternative to conventional numerical simulations such as FEM.
+summary: DL approach for direct translation from composite microstructures to strain/stress fields, serving as an alternative to conventional numerical simulations such as FEM.
 tags:
   - Continuum